Embedded contact homology of prequantization bundles: Introduction

-as $\Z_2$-graded $\Z_2$-modules.
-When $\Gamma=0$, the $\Z_2$-graded isomorphism (\ref{eqn:Lambdacorresp}) can be upgraded to an isomorphism of $\Z$-graded $\Z_2$-modules, where if $*$ denotes the grading on ECH and $\bullet$ the grading on the right hand side of (\ref{eqn:Lambdacorresp}), then
+When $\Gamma=0$, the $\Z_2$-graded isomorphism (\ref{eqn:Lambdacorresp}) can be upgraded to an isomorphism of $\Z$-graded $\Z_2$-modules; the bijection on gradings is as follows.
+Let $*$ denote the grading on ECH and $\bullet$ the grading on the right hand side of (\ref{eqn:Lambdacorresp}).
+Then

-When $\Gamma\neq0$, we have a relatively $\Z$-graded isomorphism.
-Let $\alpha\in\Lambda^{\Gamma+(-e)d_\alpha}H_*(\Sigma_g;\Z_2)$ and $\beta\in\Lambda^{\Gamma+(-e)d_\beta}H_*(\Sigma_g;\Z_2)$, and let $\alpha$ and $\beta$ also denote the corresponding homogeneous ECH elements under (\ref{eqn:Lambdacorresp}).
+When $\Gamma\neq0$, we have a relatively $\Z$-graded isomorphism: Let $\alpha\in\Lambda^{\Gamma+(-e)d_\alpha}H_*(\Sigma_g;\Z_2)$ and $\beta\in\Lambda^{\Gamma+(-e)d_\beta}H_*(\Sigma_g;\Z_2)$, and let $\alpha$ and $\beta$ also denote the corresponding homogeneous ECH elements under (\ref{eqn:Lambdacorresp}).
 Let $|\cdot|_*$ denote the ECH grading and $|\cdot|_\bullet$ the grading on the right hand side of (\ref{eqn:Lambdacorresp}).
 Then

 \end{theorem}